loopmode/react-component-starter/README.md

 # React component starter

-A boilerplate project for developing react components as standalone npm packages.
+Quickstart your react component development and use components as npm modules!
-After the initial setup, you can easily work on components in isolation while using them in larger projects.

 ## Usage

-1) Make sure you have node.js installed (check using the `node --version` command, install from [node.js](https://nodejs.org) or [io.js](https://iojs.org/en/) if not installed)
+Make sure you have [node.js](https://nodejs.org) installed and `git clone git@github.com:loopmode/react-component-starter.git` this repository.

-2) Clone the repository:

-    git clone git@github.com:loopmode/react-component-starter.git

-3) Then install and start the project:
+Then install and start the project:

     cd react-component-starter
     npm install
     npm start

-### package.json
-Make sure `"name"` is unique and does not collide with the name of another package.

 ### build
 `npm run build` to create a transpiled ES5 version of your `./src` and copy it to `./lib`, which is the module you actually export.